-This article summarizes the current status, advantages and shortcomings, as well as the hotspots and development directions of the existing crack detection technologies based on the existing fastener crack detection methods, from the aspects of wavelet analysis and electromagnetic pulse nondestructive testing.
+This article provides a summary of the current state of crack detection technologies, including their advantages and limitations, as well as hot topics and future development directions.
+It is based on existing fastener crack detection methods, with a focus on wavelet analysis and electromagnetic pulse nondestructive testing.

-With the rapid development of modern machinery manufacturing, electronic technology and computer technology, non-destructive testing technology has been greatly developed, and crack detection technology has also been rapidly developed.
+With the advancement of modern machinery manufacturing, electronics, and computer technology, non-destructive testing (NDT) has significantly improved, leading to the development of advanced crack detection techniques.

 1. Traditional crack detection method

-There are many traditional crack detection methods, which can be divided into two categories: conventional detection and unconventional detection.
+There are numerous traditional crack detection techniques, which can be categorized into two groups: conventional and unconventional detection methods.

-Conventional testing methods include eddy current testing, penetrant testing, magnetic particle testing, radiation testing and ultrasonic testing; unconventional testing methods include acoustic emission, infrared testing and laser holographic testing.
+Conventional detection methods encompass eddy current testing, penetrant testing, magnetic particle testing, radiation testing, and ultrasonic testing.
+Unconventional detection methods, on the other hand, include acoustic emission testing, infrared testing, and laser holographic testing.

 (1) Routine testing methods

-At present, simple crack detection in engineering fields such as machinery, construction and oil production generally uses conventional testing methods.
+At present, conventional testing methods are widely used for simple crack detection in engineering fields such as machinery, construction, and oil production.
+The methods used vary depending on the institution.

 (2) Non-conventional testing methods

-Here are three commonly used unconventional crack detection methods.
+Three commonly used unconventional crack detection methods include: